Performance Analysis of Tri-Sector Reflector Antennas for HAPS-Based Cellular Networks: Abstract

 \section{Abstract}

 The increasing demand for ubiquitous, high-capacity mobile connectivity has driven cellular systems to explore beyond-terrestrial deployments.
-In this paper, we present a system-level performance evaluation of \ac{5G} \ac{NTN} enabled by \ac{HAPS}-based \acp{BS} equipped with tri-sectoral reflector antennas against \ac{4G} \ac{TN} and \ac{5G} \ac{TN} deployments in a multi-cell dense urban environment.
-Using the simulation results comprising the average effective downlink \ac{SINR} and the average user throughput, along with the subsequent interference analysis, we demonstrate that the reflector-based \ac{HAPS} architecture is primarily constrained by inter-cell interference, while the combination of reflector configuration and deployment altitude represents a key design parameter.
+In this paper, we present a system-level performance evaluation of fifth-generation (5G) non-terrestrial network enabled by high-altitude platform station (HAPS)-based base stations equipped with tri-sector reflector antennas against fourth-generation (4G) terrestrial network (TN) and 5G TN deployments in a multi-cell dense urban environment.
+Using the simulation results comprising the average effective downlink signal-to-interference-plus-noise ratio and the average user throughput, along with the subsequent interference analysis, we demonstrate that the reflector-based HAPS architecture is primarily constrained by inter-cell interference, while the combination of reflector configuration and deployment altitude represents a key design parameter.

-\textit{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}